Biodiesel Laws and Incentives in California

 Ethanol and Renewable Diesel Volume Rebate Program - Propel Fuels

 Propel Fuels offers a rebate to qualified fleet customers for monthly purchases of more than 500 gallons of E85 (flex fuel) and renewable diesel.
 Fleet customers must purchase the fuel directly from Propel public retail locations using the Propel CleanDrive Fleet Card.
-The program offers a rebate of $0.03 per gallon for purchases of less than 1,000 gallons of biofuel per month, and $0.05 per gallon for purchases of 1,000 gallons or more per month.
+The program offers a rebate of $0.03 to $0.05 per gallon.
 The rebate is applied at the end of each monthly billing cycle.
 For more information, see the Propel Clean Fleet Solution website.

 More Laws and Incentives

 To find laws and incentives for other alternative fuels and advanced vehicles, search all laws and incentives.